koreader/android-luajit-launcher/README.md

 ./gradlew tasks
 ```

-For example, you can build the debug variant for all archs with
+For example, you can build the debug variant for all supported ABIs with

 ```sh
 ./gradlew assembleDebug